E-Randz/NC-News/results.md

-        ✓ GET status 200 ignores other queries that aren't valid ✓ POST status 201 accepts an object containing title, body and username and sends back article that has been added ✓ POST status 400 if unable to post due to the body not having the correct keys ✓ POST status 404 if unable to post due to the topic not existing ✓ POST status 400 if trying to post empty object
-        1) POST status 400 if unable to post due to the username not existing ✓ INVALID REQUEST status 405 when doing patch, delete and put requests to specific ID /articles
+        ✓ GET status 200 ignores other queries that aren't valid ✓ POST status 201 accepts an object containing title, body and username and sends back article that has been added ✓ POST status 400 if unable to post due to the body not having the correct keys ✓ POST status 400 if unable to post due to the body missing some keys ✓ POST status 404 if unable to post due to the topic not existing ✓ POST status 400 if trying to post empty object ✓ POST status 404 if unable to post due to the username not existing ✓ INVALID REQUEST status 405 when doing patch, delete and put requests to specific ID /articles
       ✓ GET status 200 responds with articles containing the correct keys